United States nuclear weapons in Japan: Nuclear weapons deployment, storage and transit

 Okinawa hosted 'hundreds of nuclear warheads and a large arsenal of chemical munitions,' for many years.

-Article 9 of the Japanese Constitution, written by MacArthur immediately after the war, contains a total rejection of nuclear weapons.
+Article 9 of the Japanese Constitution, written by the GHQ six months after the war, contains a total rejection of nuclear weapons.
 But when the U.S. military occupation of Japan ended in 1951, a new security treaty was signed that granted the United States rights to base its "land, sea, and air forces in and about Japan."

 In 1959, Prime Minister Nobusuke Kishi stated that Japan would neither develop nuclear weapons nor permit them on its territory".
 He instituted the Three Non-Nuclear Principles--"no production, no possession, and no introduction."

 A 1960 accord with Japan permits the United States to move weapons of mass destruction through Japanese territory and allows American warships and submarines to carry nuclear weapons into Japan's ports and American aircraft to bring them in during landings.
 The agreement allows the United States to deploy or store nuclear arms in Japan without requiring the express permission of the Japanese Government.
 The discussion took place during negotiations in 1959, and the agreement was made in 1960 by Aiichiro Fujiyama, then Japan's Foreign Minister.

 There were many things left unsaid; it was a very sophisticated negotiation.
 The Japanese are masters at understood and unspoken communication in which one is asked to draw inferences from what may not be articulated.

 The secret agreement was concluded without any Japanese text so that it could be plausibly denied in Japan.
 Since only the American officials recorded the oral agreement, not having the agreement recorded in Japanese allowed Japan's leaders to deny its existence without fear that someone would leak a document to prove them wrong.
 The arrangement also made it appear that the United States alone was responsible for the transit of nuclear munitions through Japan.
 However, the original agreement document turned up in 1969 during preparation for an updated agreement, when a memorandum was written by a group of U.S. officials from the National Security Council Staff; the Departments of State, Defense, Army, Commerce and Treasury; the Joint Chiefs of Staff; the Central Intelligence Agency; and the United States Information Agency.

 A 1963 national intelligence estimate authored by the Central Intelligence Agency, Japans Problems and Prospects stated that: